 TO THE CSU MOUNTAIN CAMPUS

 Nestled in a beautiful, secluded mountain valley at an elevation of 9,000 ft.
 (2,743m) lies Colorado State University’s 1,600-acre Mountain Campus.
-Whether visiting for a day trip or staying for a month-long field course, the campus location offers a unique opportunity to leave the hectic pace of urban life behind and be immersed in the natural world of the Rocky Mountains.
+As a site for student learning, conferences, workshops, meetings, and retreats, the Mountain Campus offers a unique opportunity to leave the hectic pace of urban life behind and be immersed in the natural world of the Rocky Mountains.

 Colorado State University acknowledges, with respect, that the land we are on today is the traditional and ancestral homelands of the Arapaho, Cheyenne, and Ute Nations and peoples.
 This was also a site of trade, gathering, and healing for numerous other Native tribes.
 We recognize the Indigenous peoples as original stewards of this land and all the relatives within it.
 As these words of acknowledgment are spoken and heard, the ties Nations have to their traditional homelands are renewed and reaffirmed.